trettiofem/cat-server/README.md

 ## Usage

 After building (`./gradlew jar`), start the server by running `java -jar cat.jar`.
-The server is now up and running, and ready to accept incoming requests for call graph analysis!
+The server is now up and running, and ready to accept incoming requests for call graph analysis.

 ## License
-`cat-server` is released under the BSD 3-Clause License.
+`cat-server` is released under the BSD 2-Clause License.